A wooden slide in a river with rocks and water at the Crooked Slide Park

 How To Get To Crooked Slide Park

 In the Madawaska Valley, off of Combermere Road (aka County Rd 62) is Old Barry’s Bay Road.
 Follow this road for 1.9 km until you reach Crooked Slide Park on the left.
 Driving in from Toronto, you can expect a 3.5-hour drive and from Ottawa, 2 hours.
-Below is a map of the Crooked Slide Park area.
+Below is a map of Ontario Parks, Crooked Slide Park area.

-Crooked Slide Park is located at 343 Old Barrys Bay Rd, Barry’s Bay, ON K0J 1B0.
+Crooked Slide Park is located at 343 Old Barrys Bay Rd, Barry’s Bay, ON K0J 1B0

 What is the Best Time to Visit Crooked Slide Park?

+Crooked Slide Park is open 24 hours.
 We have visited the park a few times at various times during the heat of the summer and have never had any trouble getting a parking spot.
 The logging park does get a steady trickle of visitors, but nothing overwhelming.

-Crooked Slide Park Signage
+Crooked Slide Park Tribute Sign

-Before we delve into what you can expect to see at Crooked Slide, you should know the history to understand the importance of this park.
-Constructed in the early 1900s was a log chute on Byers Creek.
-The Crooked Slide chute was used to float logs from various areas to the Madawaska River.
 The purpose of the chute was to prevent log jams at narrow bends by diverting water through a control dam.
 The logs would then fall back into the creek and continue floating to Combermere.
 Murray Bros.
 Lumber Company donated the land for the chute and park area.
 The chute was reconstructed twice, in 1973 and 1994.
-The Crooked Slide is of great importance to the area, which is why the historic log chute remains a unique attraction.
+The park is of great importance to the area, which is why the historic log chute remains a unique attraction.

-Crooked Slide Park Logging Chute
+Crooked Slide Park Photos: A Man-Made Waterfall

 There is no cost to visit Crooked Slide Park.
 At the entrance to the park, you will find a clean outhouse.
-Surrounding the parking area are a few picnic areas.
-The grounds are clean and well-maintained.
-As you enter the parking lot, you will see the beautifully constructed log slide and a man-made waterfall.
+Surrounding the parking area are a few picnic spots where you can enjoy scenic views in Crooked Slide Park.

-Further Reading: Travel Worry-Free With the NEW JaseGo Medication Kit
+Further Reading: Travel worry-free with the JaseGo Emergency Antibiotics Kit.

 The Crooked Slide Park Trails